Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Understanding the new phase structure obtained from numerical simulations

-In this region the gauge fields become massive due to different physical origins.
-In the right region $\beta>\beta_c(\gamma)$ to be called the Higgs phase (II), the off-diagonal gauge fields for the modes $SU(2)/U(1)$ become massive due to the BEH mechanism, which is a consequence of the (partial) spontaneous symmetry breaking $SU(2) \to U(1)$ according to the conventional understanding of the BEH mechanism, although this phenomenon is understood gauge-independently based on the new understanding of the BEH mechanism without the spontaneous symmetry breaking \cite{Kondo16}.
-The diagonal gauge field for the mode $U(1)$ always remains massless everywhere in the phase (II).
-This is not the case in the other phases.
-Therefore, the Higgs phase (II) can be clearly distinguished from the other phases.
+(iii) In the left region (III) $\beta<\beta_c(\gamma)$ above the new critical line $\gamma>\gamma_c(\beta)$ to be identified with another confinement phase (III), the gauge fields become massive due to different physical origins.
+In the region (III), indeed, the gauge fields become massive due to self-interactions among the gauge fields, as in the phase (I).
+In the confinement phase (III), no massless gauge field exists and the gauge fields for all the modes become massive, which is consistent with the belief that the original gauge symmetry $SU(2)$ would be kept intact and not spontaneously broken.

-(iii) In the left region (III):$\beta<\beta_c(\gamma)$ above the new critical line $\gamma>\gamma_c(\beta)$, indeed, the gauge fields become massive due to self-interactions among the gauge fields, as in the phase (I).
-The difference between (II) and (III) can be understood as follows.
-First, consider the limit $\gamma \to \infty$ in (II) and (III).
-Then the off-diagonal gauge fields become infinitely heavy and decouple from the theory, while the diagonal gauge field survives the limit both in (II) and (III).
-Consequently, the $SU(2)$ gauge-scalar model reduces to the pure compact $U(1)$ gauge model.
-The pure compact $U(1)$ gauge model in four spacetime dimensions has two phases: confinement phase with massive $U(1)$ gauge field in the strong gauge coupling region $\beta<\beta_*$ and the Coulomb phase with massless $U(1)$ gauge field in the weak gauge coupling region $\beta>\beta_*$, which has been proved rigorously \cite{Guth80,FS82}.
-For large but finite $\gamma$, furthermore, the critical line $\beta=\beta_c(\gamma)$ extends into the interior of the phase diagram from the critical point $(\beta_*=\beta_c(\infty),\gamma=\infty)$ as shown in \cite{Brower82}.
-This result is consistent with the above consideration for the right region (II):$\beta>\beta_c(\gamma)$ Higgs phase (II) for the existence of the massless $U(1)$ gauge field.
-In the right region (III):$\beta<\beta_c(\gamma)$ to be identified with a confinement phase (III), no massless gauge field exists and the gauge fields for all the modes become massive, which is consistent with the belief that the original gauge symmetry $SU(2)$ is kept intact and not spontaneously broken.
-This phenomenon can be explained as a cosequence of vacuum condensations of magnetic monopoles \cite{BMK77}, which is expected to occur also in the phase (I).
+In the confinement phases (I) and (III) there occur magnetic monopole condensations which play the dominant role in explaining quark confinement based on the dual superconductor picture, while in the Higgs phase (II) there are no magnetic monopole condensations and confinement would not occur.
+However, it should be remarked that the origin of magnetic monopoles is different in the two regions, (I) and (III).
+In (III) the magnetic monopole is mainly originated from the adjoint scalar field just like the `t Hooft-Polyakov magnetic monopole in the Georgi-Glashow model \cite{Polyakov77}.
+In (I) the magnetic monopole is constructed from the gauge field.
+Indeed, the magnetic monopole can be constructed only from the gauge degrees of freedom, which is explicitly constructed from the color direction field in the gauge-invariant way \cite{KKSS15}.